-This brings us to another advantage of the computational approach to understanding space plasmas-identifying the driving mechanisms for plasma instabilities.
+This brings us to another advantage of the computational approach to understanding space plasmas--identifying the driving mechanisms for plasma instabilities.
 In general, the growth time for instabilities is very short compared to the time-scales for evolution of the large-scale flow.
 Hence the instabilities are always observed in a nonlinear steady state, and linear stability calculations based on measured data, if done correctly, should always yield zero growth rate.
 Most of the stability calculations found in the space physics literature are based on measured data, and hence should not show strong destabilizing terms.
-But a computational program, which embodies only limited physics, can evolve into regimes where small-scale processes, not described in the program, go unstable.
+But a computational program, which embodies only limited physics, can evolve into regimes wherg small-scale processes, not described in the program, go unstable.
 Thus one can identify what aspect of the large-scale motion drives small-scale instabilities, and how strong these driving terms are.
-An excellent example of this type of approach is the recent work of Liewer and Krall on collisionless shocks.
+An excellent example of this type of approach is the recent work of Liewer and Krall on collisionless shocks.35 of the magnetospheric response.

-Experiments, of course, play a major role in this approach to understanding space plasmas.
-First, they provide the initial data with which to start computational programs.
-The limited data combined with the limited capability of computers guarantee that one can not "put the magnetosphere on a computer" and expect an accurate detailed description of the magnetospheric response.
 But one can hope for a much more quantitative cause-and-effect understanding.
 The second role of experiments is to normalize the computational programs to actual observations.
 In nonlinear systems, we can expect many sub-grid scale processes to be going on which must be parameterized, and it is only through comparison with observations that the success of the parameterization process can be determined.
 Conversely, attempts to normalize computational programs to observations will channel the observational efforts on the key issues where increased experimental sophistication will directly help achieve our goal of understanding.
 Lastly, experiments should continue to have the ability to discover unexpected process, because we can certainly expect that in building a computational understanding there will be important processes overlooked in the first attempts.
-The recent discovery of electrostatic shocks 40 is a case in point.
+The recent discovery of electrostatic shocks40 is a case in point.